 Indian School Certificate

 Awarded by ICSE, overall average on best four externally examined subjects

 Indian State Boards (Indian Higher Secondary School Certificate)

 Average of English and the 3 best subjects in the Higher Secondary School Certificate (HSSC) in the states of Maharashtra, Tamil Nadu, Karnataka.
 India HSSC issued by other states are not accepted.

 Based on best three A-level subjects where A=5, B=4, C=3, S=1.

-Scholastic Aptitude Test (SAT) based on the total of critical reading, mathematics and writing test scores.
+Scholastic Aptitude Test (SAT) based on the total of evidence-based reading and writing and mathematical test scores.
 Must be provided in conjunction with evidence of successful completion of senior secondary studies.

 Examination Certificate Entry requirements are based on overall average of the best five subjects (excluding vocational subjects) where A1=1, A2=2, B3=3, B4=4, B5=5, B6=6, C7=7, C8=8, F9=0.